md102/RepData_PeerAssessment1/PA1_template.md

 ## [1] "2012-10-01" "2012-11-30"
 ```

-## 2. What is mean total number of steps taken per day?
+## 2. What is the mean total number of steps taken per day?
 The `steps` column  contains missing values (encoded as NAs).
 In the first analysis of the data, these are excluded from the analysis.
-With this treatment of NAs, the below plot shows total number of steps per day during the two months:
+With this treatment of NAs, the below plot shows the total number of steps per day during the two months:

 ```r